 iOS 14: Overview

-Apple announced iOS 14 for the iPhone at WWDC 2020.
+Apple announced iOS 14 for the iPhone at WWDC 2020 and released it to the public on September 16.
 It’s inarguably one of the biggest upgrades in years, radically changing how the iPhone’s Home screen works while introducing a number of major features, apps, and functionalities for the very first time.
 It also brings numerous other usability improvements and tweaks to native apps across the board, making the overall experience on the iPhone better than ever before.

 Furthermore, iOS 14 ranks high among the best privacy-oriented updates to the iPhone, with a slew of features that allow for increased transparency in regards to how apps function on your device.
 The latest OS upgrade for the iPhone even brings multiple accessibility improvements geared toward the hearing impaired.

 Let’s take a closer look at the various additions, improvements, and tweaks that iOS 14 introduces below.

 - Home Screen Improvements

 - Major UI Improvements